Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Details on the numerical experiments

-This section describes the experimental setup corresponding to \cref{sec:learningsimplefunction}.
-In our experiment, $N$-layer feed-forward NNs are compared against \pnn{} with $N-1$ degree multiplicative interactions.
-The reason is that $1$-degree \pnns{} is equivalent to feed-forward NNs with $2$-layer, according to the formula of \pnns{} provided in \cref{equ:ccp_repara_infinite_relu}.
+We describe the experimental setup corresponding to \cref{sec:learningsimplefunction}. $N$-layer fully-connected NNs are compared against \pnns{} with $N-1$ degree multiplicative interactions.
+The reason is that one-degree PNNs are equivalent to two-layer fully-connected NNs, according to the formula of PNNs provided in \cref{equ:ccp_repara_infinite_relu}.
 In the experiment, the training set consists of $20000$ data points in total.
 The networks are trained for $50$ epochs with batch size $256$.
 The squared loss is minimized through ADAM optimizer~\citep{kingma2014adam} with $\beta_{\text{1}} = 0.9$, $\beta_{\text{2}} = 0.999$, learning rate = $10^{-4}$.

-As a complement, we show additional results of fitting two-variable functions in \cref{fig:learning2dfunction} to further examine the role of Hadamard product in neural network.
+As a complement, we show additional results of fitting two-variable functions in \cref{fig:learning2dfunction} to further examine the power of Hadamard product.

 In our work, the extrapolation relies on the support of the training data~\citep{van2021control}, as suggested by the previous work of \citet{xu2021how}.
 We note that for certain applications and input data types, the convex hull might be required, however, we leave this as future work.